Valeriia458/IT-Project-Management-Toolkit-Templates/README.md

 - IT Professionals transitioning to PM
 - Anyone building a PM portfolio

+## 🚀 Quick Start
+Copy the necessary template from my Google Drive to yours

 ## ✨ Why this Toolkit?
 * **End-to-End Implementation:** Includes a full implementation as a reference point.
 * **Standardized:** Based on the industry-leading Google PM Professional Certificate methodology.